discordjs/guide/guide/popular-topics/reactions.md

 ### Removing reactions by emoji

+<branch version="11.x">

 Removing reactions by emoji is not as straightforward as clearing all reactions.
-The API does not provide a method for selectively removing reactions by emoji, it only allows you to remove a user from a specific reaction.
+Discord.js version 11.5.x does not provide a method for selectively removing reactions by emoji, it only allows you to remove a user from a specific reaction.
 This means you will have to get the users who reacted with that emoji, and loop through and remove each one of them.

-Reaction collections are keyed by <branch version="11.x" inline>`name:id`</branch><branch version="12.x" inline>`id`</branch> for custom emojis and by `name` for unicode emojis (represented by their unicode character, see [here](/popular-topics/reactions.html#unicode-emojis)).
+Reaction collections are keyed by `name:id` for custom emojis and by `name` for unicode emojis (represented by their unicode character, see [here](/popular-topics/reactions.html#unicode-emojis)).
 Once you have the key you can simply run a `.get()` on `message.reactions` to get the reaction representing the emoji you want.

-<branch version="11.x">

 <!-- eslint-skip -->
 ```js